openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func fetchAdd(val: Int32, memoryOrder!: MemoryOrder): Int32
 ```

-Function: Performs an addition operation using the memory ordering specified by `memoryOrder`, adds the value of the atomic type with the parameter `val`, writes the result to the current atomic type instance, and returns the value before the addition.
+Function: Performs an atomic addition using specified `memoryOrder`.
+Adds the value `val` to the atomic type, stores the result, and returns the value before the addition.

 > **Note:**
 >